plblum/jivs/README.md

 		+ Validators have the "Enabler" feature which is a way to turn themselves off when they no longer need to participate.
 For example, unless a checkbox is marked, an associated text box will not report errors.
 		+ If the user has edited a field and it has yet to be validated, the form reports "do not save", helping prevent form submission without validation.
 - Handling submitting data:
+	- When submitting HTML form data, the server gets strings representing the data that need to be converted into their native values (like a string with a date into a Date object).
+Jivs provides parsers to handle this.
 	-	The "do not save" feature provides a clear way to write code that prevents unvalidated and invalid data from being submitted.
 	-	Business logic must also validate the Model before saving, covering other *use cases*:
 		+	Validation must occur on the server side to prevent hacked data coming through the UI.
 If your server side is run within Node.js, you can include the same code as used on the client.